noembryo/KV4Jetbrains/README.md

 # KV4Jetbrains
-Syntax highlighting and auto-completion for KV files in Pycharm/Intellij IDEA
+Syntax highlighting and auto-completion for Kivy .kv files in Pycharm/Intellij IDEA